 The answers may lie with what are termed the “companion nutrients”, which was coined by Lynne Farrow of the Iodine Workshop group.
 Each of these nutrients are critical to the success of the Iodine Protocol, and thus is essential to the proper working of your body.
 Those companion nutrients are as follows:

-Here are the reasons why each are so necessary…
+Here are the reasons why each of the companion nutrients are so necessary:

 - high amounts of iodine without selenium induces AIT (Auto Immune Thyroiditis) and goiter.

 - selenium + iodine reduces goiter and inflammation of the thyroid gland.